 After you have your business checking account, so you don’t have to change these later, set up publishing accounts on Amazon, PubIt!
 (B&N), Kobo, Smashwords, and CreateSpace (For trade paper.
 Yeah, I know, you might switch to LightningSource for POD later, but early on save the mistake money and do CreateSpace.
 Or do as I have done and set up accounts on both.
 Just practice on CreateSpace where you don’t get charged for every mistake.)

 Set up a PayPal account.
 Hooked to your business account if possible.
-You will need this in more ways than you can imagine, including down the road putting shopping carts on your web site.
+You will need this in more ways than you can imagine, including down the road putting shopping carts on your web site among other things.

-Set up a placeholder web site, even if it is under construction as WMG Publishing website was most of 2012 and is now slowly getting built.
+Set up a placeholder web site, even if it is under construction as WMG Publishing website was most of 2012 and is now getting rebuilt as we go into 2014.
 You’ll get it fixed later.
-For WMG Publishing Inc., later has arrived.
+For WMG Publishing Inc., later has finally arrived the second time.

 There are other chores, like starting to explore how to get books in libraries and how to get ISBN numbers if you even want them, but for now, just stay with the first three.
 I’ll talk about ISBN numbers and library sales in future chapters in this series.